goto40/mdsd/docs/item_lang.md

 ## Model Validation

-The easiest way to get an overview of validation rules is to look at the filebased tests ([framework/item_lang/tests/model/filebased_tests](https://github.com/goto40/mdsd/blob/master/framework/item_lang/tests/model/filebased_tests)).
+The easiest way to get an overview of validation rules is to look at the file based tests ([framework/item_lang/tests/model/filebased_tests](https://github.com/goto40/mdsd/blob/master/framework/item_lang/tests/model/filebased_tests)).
 These tests illustrate the good case (with explanation) and the bad cases (with the expected error output).

 You can also have a look at `item_lang/validation.py`.